 SECTION 11 – OTHER RULES

 11.A.
-New: Double Hits.
+Double Hits.
 Balls can be hit twice, but this must occur during an unintentional,

 continuous, single-direction stroke, by one player.
 If the stroke made while performing